wavefrontHQ/docs/pages/doc/ui_v2_faq.md

 ![v2 dashboard preferences](images/v2_dashboard_settings.png)

-### Q: A lot of my charts now have warnings.
+### Q:Several of my charts now have warnings.
 What's going on?

 A: We've move the warning icon from the bottom right of a chart to the top left to make it more visible.
 Here's an example with v2 on the left and the same chart in v1 on the right: